freeCodeCamp/freeCodeCamp/guide/english/react-native/hello-world/index.md

 ```

 To render the code to the screen, instead of opening the page in a browser, you use a special `AppRegistry.registerComponent()` method provided by React Native to render the app to a mobile device.

+Usually, some react native developer seperate between the real component ( `class App extends ...` ) and `AppRegistry.registerComponent()` metho, by putting the component in another file.